- Course Listings

 In the Construction Management associate degree program, we prepare students for success within the professional practice of construction management.
 This preparation includes an understanding of the design, engineering, business, and technical principles and practices used in the construction industry.
 As future leaders in the construction industry, students are made aware of their ethical, social, and legal responsibilities as practicing professionals.

-In the Construction Technology bachelor degree program, students are trained to enter a professional field which requires designing, planning, construction, and management of infrastructure.
+In the Construction Engineering Technology bachelor degree program, students are trained to enter a professional field which requires designing, planning, construction, and management of infrastructure.
 Construction engineers are a hybrid between civil engineers and construction managers.
 Coursework focuses on the design as well as the construction management of highways, bridges, airports, railroads, buildings, dams and utilities.
 This allows our graduates to understand both the design processes as well as the building requirements needed to design and build today's infrastructure, particularly in New York City.

 For continuing progress and to meet prerequisites for required classes in the AAS degree in Construction Management Technology, AAS degree in Civil Engineering Technology, or BTech degree in Construction Engineering Technology, students must earn a C or higher in MAT 1275, CMCE 1115, and CMCE 1215.